openconfig/gnoi/healthz/README.md

 An event is created internally by the system for a linecard rebooting unexpectedly.
 The chassis process will take a core of the component.
 Snapshot it's log for the component.
-Snapshot any relevant state in sysdb for the component and create a healthz event which includes pointers to these 3 artifacts.
+Snapshot any relevant state in a system database for the component and create a healthz event which includes pointers to these 3 artifacts.

 The external monitoring system will receive a gNMI update reporting that the